 This whole book is great, but there’s one sequence in particular that I have to share with you, in fact it’s the whole reason I was compelled to review this comic in the first place.
-I’m going to put up an excerpt from the book below so you can compare, but first a little context: Enn has just retreated to the kitchen to make himself a drink when another girl enters the room, introducing herself as Triolet.
+I’m going to put up an excerpt from the book below so you can compare, but first a little context: Enn has just retreated to the kitchen to make himself a drink when one of the girls enters.
+Her name is Triolet.
 Enn doesn’t say much, barely managing to stutter out a quick “pretty name”.

 “It’s a verse form”, she says.
 “Like me.”

 “You’re a poem?”

 It’s been years since I last read the short story and I had forgotten a lot of the specifics, but for some reason this little back-and-forth between Enn and Triolet was one of the few things I could still remember.
 When I discovered this comic on the bookshelf, the first thing I did was flip through the book until I found this exact sequence and, sure enough, there it is.